 Having visited Canberra recently, I did some thinking about the other bands that most likely existed in towns around Canberra, and then it was a matter of finding them.
 After visiting local libraries, it surprised me that there is not more history on these groups.
 However, some historical snippets clearly exist.
 It is a matter of putting them all into place.

-The purpose of this post is not to redo the history of the Canberra City Band as there is already an excellent history of the band, Mr Chifley’s Baby: The Canberra City Band written by William Hoffman OAM and John Sharpe.
+The purpose of this post is not to redo the history of the Canberra City Band as there is already an excellent history of the band, Mr. Chifley’s Baby: The Canberra City Band written by William Hoffman OAM and John Sharpe.
 Rather, this post will provide an overall view of banding in this area of New South Wales and the ACT with the aim of showing the development of the Canberra City Band in context.
-Around Canberra in the local towns and regional centres there were a number of brass bands, so the cultural knowledge of brass banding was already in place when the building of Canberra commenced.
-Interestingly, none of the other bands seemed to have the longevity that the Canberra City Band now holds – perhaps this is a benefit of starting at a later date…?
+Around Canberra in the local towns and regional centers, there were a number of brass bands, so the cultural knowledge of brass banding was already in place when the building of Canberra commenced.
+Interestingly, only some of the other bands seem to have the longevity that the Canberra City Band now holds – perhaps this is a benefit of starting at a later date…?

 The Southern Tablelands:

-To place a geographical boundary on this post, the focus stretches from the tiny locality of Nimmitabel in the south, to Goulburn and Yass in the north and from Braidwood in the east with Canberra roughly in the centre.
+To place a geographical boundary on this post, the focus stretches from the tiny locality of Nimmitabel in the south to Goulburn and Yass in the north and from Braidwood in the east with Canberra roughly in the center.